Philosophy Major

 - PHIL UN1401 Introduction to Logic

-4. One course in ethics:
+4. One course in ethics or social and political philosophy:

 - PHIL UN3701 Ethics